Table of Contents

 Your broker / banker will need the abovementioned items along with your payslips, bank account details, etc… to submit for the final loan approval.

 Once all is approved , you will obtain a “commencement letter” from the bank to your builder basically saying: “The money for this home construction is ready to go, let’s get started…”

 I have a lot of clients saying that they must obtain pre-approval before proceeding or taking any step.
-While this may be true for some circumstance, it may not well be in other circumstance.
+While this may be true in some circumstances, it may not well be in other circumstances.
 It’s important to note that nothing a good broker / banker cannot tell you using a General Check; that a pre-approval can.

 If your broker / banker is any good, they should be right on the money with whether or not you can borrow and how much you can service.